Coxsackie Creek Grassland Preserve

 Download the Coxsackie Creek Grassland Preserve Brochure (PDF)

-Currently, public access to the Preserve is only at viewing points in various locations around the Preserve’s perimeter.
+Visitors to the Preserve can also stop at viewing points in various locations around the Preserve’s perimeter.
 Most of the land, some 290 acres, is located north of State Route 385, east of US Route 9W and west of County Route 61 in the area of the Greene Business and Technology Park and the Kalkberg Commerce Park.
 In addition, the Preserve includes a 30-acre parcel that is located west of Warren Avenue and north of NYS State Route 81.

 Other parcels are located on CR49 and along Stacey Road.
 Access is available from River Road in Coxsackie and behind Save-a-Lot off of Rt.
 9W in Coxsackie.
 Click here for a map of the Preserve’s location.